Enable young entrepreneurs to create project films on their business ideas

 The challenge: how to teach the complete production of a project film in such a short time?
 Film is a multi-layered endeavour that merges a variety of components: storytelling, writing, image creation, editing, sound, etc. But:

-At the centre of a project film, there is nothing filmic – only ideas, content and purpose.
+At the center of a project film, there is nothing filmic – only ideas, content, and purpose.
 It’s critical to have excellent knowledge and self-reflection about a project’s characteristics.

-So the workshop’s first session would be most important for the participants to create content and deeper knowledge about their products – and regarding the audio-visuality that might be suitable for presenting it.
+So, the workshop’s first session would be most important for the participants to create content and more profound knowledge about their products – and regarding the audio-visuality that might be suitable for presenting it.

-Nine teams, nine projects: to facilitate the process, I created a large Miro board with a »rail« for each group.
+Nine teams, nine projects: I created a large Miro board with a »rail« for each group to facilitate the process.
 The participants collaborated in the app; we conferenced over Zoom.
 On the yooweedoo side, Markus Brüggemann was present to give context and comment when needed.

-Minor problems came up when participants were unfamiliar with design thinking or business terminology.
-Although I strived to tone it down as much as possible, there were still some bits and pieces that lacked self-explanation.
+Minor problems arose when participants were unfamiliar with design thinking or business terminology.
+Although I strived to tone it down as much as possible, some bits and pieces still lacked self-explanation.
 On-the-fly translations helped to get everyone back on track.

 • Problems, Benefits, USPs